 They try always to anticipate and think ahead in order to allow them to be prepared in the event that things go wrong.

 Their greatest fears in life are that they may be unprepared and when in danger unable to defend themselves from harm.

 As a coping mechanism, they try to prepare for all eventualities.

 How do Enneagram Type 1 individuals act?

 The type six personality is very loyal to both their family and friends, and also to their own beliefs.

 They are prepared to sacrifice themselves for others and will cling to relationships where other individuals would have given up long before.

 Once they have determined that they believe in something or have an idea about something they will stick to that belief through thick and thin, even if that means questioning and/or defying authority and the status quo.

-They can be rebels and even revolutionary, standing up to authority where they believe it does not act for the common good.
+They can be rebels and even revolutionary, standing up to authority when they believe it does not act for the common good.

 Often they will be prepared to fight for the things they believe in, for their family, for their community and for their society more than they would actually be willing to fight on their own behalf.